teamjorge/ibt/README.md

 git clone git@github.com:teamjorge/ibt.git
 ```

-Please have a look at the instructors in the examples [`README`](./examples/README.md) for details on how to run each example.
+Please have a look at the instructions in the examples [`README`](./examples/README.md) for details on how to run each example.